-Keeping in mind the new AB 705 legislation, we are in the middle of implementing new ESL placement procedures and curriculum that is compliant with this piece of legislation.
+Keeping in mind the new AB 705 legislation, we are in the middle of implementing new ESL placement procedures and curriculum that are compliant with this piece of legislation.
 In part, AB 705 states that credit ESL students with a goal of transfer to a four-year institution or an associate degree should enter and complete a transfer level English composition course or an ESL course equivalent to transfer-level English (TLE) composition within a three-year timeframe of declaring a transfer- or degree-seeking goal.
 Many ESL programs in California have approved ESL courses that are equivalent to transfer-level English composition.
-Our ESL department has received hesitation on the part of administration to move forward with an ESL course equivalent to TLE.
-We have exercised patience long enough.
-We are now in a position with approved curriculum at other colleges at the state level.
 There is much work to be done.
 Unfortunately, we are minus one FT ESL faculty.
 It is vital to replace our full-time tenure ESL faculty at this point in time with these extreme external and internal factors threatening the sustainability of our ESL program.